 - dd: This command is used to delete the current line.

-Q #35) Enlist some Linux networking and troubleshooting commands?
+Q #35) Enlist some Linux networking and troubleshooting commands.

 A network administrator maintains a system network that includes network configuration and troubleshooting.
-Mentioned below are few commands along with their description:
+Mentioned below are a few commands along with their description:

 - Hostname: To view the hostname (domain and IP address) of the machine and to set the hostname.